Moldovan Air Force: Withdrawn from service

 Moldova received approximately 34 MiG-29’s from the collapse of the Soviet Union in 1991, proving too expensive to maintain, they were sold off to Eritrea, Yemen, and the United States.
-Other unserviceable aircraft to be placed in storage consisted of the An-2, Tu-134, and some An-24’s.
+Other unserviceable aircraft to be placed in storage consisted of the An-2, Tupolev Tu-134, and some An-24’s.

+MiG-29

-Under an agreement finalized on 10 October 1997, the United States acquired 14 MiG 29Cs, described by US officials as wired to permit delivery of nuclear weapons.
-Also, the United States purchased six MiG 29As, one MiG 29B, 500 air-to-air missiles and all the spare parts and diagnostic equipment present at the Moldovan Air Base where the aircraft were stationed.
+Under an agreement finalized on 10 October 1997, the United States acquired 14 MiG-29Cs, described by US officials as wired to permit delivery of nuclear weapons.
+Also, the United States purchased six MiG-29As, one MiG-29B, 500 air-to-air missiles and all the spare parts and diagnostic equipment present at the Moldovan Air Base where the aircraft were stationed.
 In return, Moldova received around $40,000,000, humanitarian assistance and non-lethal excess defense articles, such as trucks.
 The purchase was not without its opponents in Moldova, and the then acting defense minister, Valeriu Pasat would later be charged for illegally selling the aircraft to the USA.
 All of those MiG-29s were transported from Moldova to the National Air Intelligence Center (NAIC) at Wright-Patterson Air Force Base near Dayton, Ohio in C-17 transport planes over a period of two weeks.

 In April 2022, some of the ex-Moldovan MiG-29s, bought by US in 1997, were reportedly donated to Ukrainian Air Force as a source of spare parts to compensate its fighter losses during the 2022 Russian invasion of Ukraine.

+PZL-104 Wilga

+In 1990s and the early 2000s Moldovan Air Force had up to 6 PZL-104 Wilga 35s in service.
+Their origin is unknown probably being former DOSAAF aircraft pushed into air force service.
+It is not known when precisely they were withdrawn from service but it is likely that they were withdrawn during the 2007 air force reorganistation as there were previously problems with maintaining these aircraft, with up to 4 of the 6 aircraft being grounded at a time.